Cary's Rebellion: Rebellion

 Governor Alexander Spottswood of Virginia had decided to come to the aid of Hyde and began organizing a militia and dispatched a contingent of Royal Marines who had been stationed on the Chesapeake in mid-July.
 With the arrival of an organized military force, who represented the official power of the crown, Cary's forces disbanded and Cary himself fled.
 He was arrested and sent to England for trial though he was released after a year and returned to live out his life in Bath without further incident.

 Aftermath

-During the period from 1708–1711, the disputed government severely weakened the position of the colonists in North Carolina.
+During the period from 1708 to 1711, the disputed government severely weakened the position of the colonists in North Carolina.
 The Tuscarora War began in September 1711 and the chaos and dissension that the Cary Rebellion had wrought impeded the colonial response, though a drought and yellow fever epidemic also played a role.
 The Cary rebellion also represented the end of the role of Quakers in North Carolina governance.
 After the rebellion they were effectively excluded from politics.